 NOTE 1: Provisioning of coarse UE location information in the SMC procedure as described above is intended to enable basic support for UE location verification.
 If additional accuracy or other positioning features are needed it is assumed that the UE and the network support LPP and the procedures defined in TS 23.271 [57].

+NOTE 2: In order to ensure that the regulatory requirements are met, based on operator configuration, the MME can prevent the UE from accessing certain services (e.g. services related with NAS messages initiated by UE or network except services related with UE location procedures or NAS procedures required for location verification) while location determination is ongoing (i.e. UE location procedure is on going).
+This can be done by, for example, the MME using functionality such as NAS level congestion control described in clause 4.3.7.4.2.

 Editor's note: The Coarse Location Information is analogous to the coarseLocationInfo field defined in TS 36.331 [37].
 This Editor's note is expected to be removed when CT WG1 has updated the NAS protocol specification.

 If the MME determines based on the Selected PLMN ID and the identity of the cell serving, or based on the reply from the E-SMLC in case of NB-IoT and Coarse Location Information was provided to E-SMLC, that this UE that it is not allowed to operate at the present UE location the MME should reject any NAS request with a suitable Cause value.
 If the UE is already registered to the network when the MME determines that the UE is not allowed to operate at the present UE location, the MME may initiate an explicit detach of the UE.
 The MME should not reject the request or detach the UE unless it has sufficiently accurate UE location information to determine that the UE is located in a geographical area where the PLMN is not allowed to operate.